tyu-tyu/stackoverflow-dash/README.md

 	 - 110,00 Answers
 	 - 350,000 Comments
 	 - 181792 Users
-The data dump is updated roughly every 3 months so I'd recommend that as a starting point for a lower end server.
 5. Go to sleep or something this will take a while
 ### Viewing the app
 - head over to http://localhost:4996/ by default